Jeremy Clements: 2023

 2023 was a disappointing season for Clements.
 He recorded seven top-fifteens, with his best showings being two fourteenth place finishes.
 He failed to record a single top-ten finish and finished nineteenth in the point standings.

 2024

-Clements' 2024 season would follow a similar trend as the previous season.
-He scored just one top-ten finish, a sixth place finish at Atlanta, and finished twentieth in the standings.
+Clements' 2024 season would follow a similar trend to the previous season.
+He scored just one top-ten finish, a sixth-place finish at Atlanta, and finished twentieth in the standings.